ralna/GALAHAD/html/Python/_sources/presolve.rst.txt

              presolve_restore_solution must be set to zero.
 Possible values are: associated with the general linear constraints.

+             * **0**

-             * 0 All multipliers corresponding to inactive  inequality constraints are forced to zero,  possibly at the expense of deteriorating the  dual feasibility condition.
+               All multipliers corresponding to inactive  inequality
+               constraints are forced to zero,  possibly at the expense of deteriorating the  dual feasibility condition.

+             * **1**

-             * 1 Multipliers corresponding to inactive  inequality constraints are left unaltered. z_sign : int
+               Multipliers corresponding to inactive  inequality
+               constraints are left unaltered.
+          z_sign : int
              Determines the convention of sign used for the dual variables associated with the bound constraints.

+             * **1**

-             * 1 All dual variables corresponding to  active lower bounds are non-negative, and  non-positive for active upper bounds.
+               All dual variables corresponding to  active lower bounds are non-negative, and  non-positive for active upper bounds.

+             * **-1**

-             * -1 All dual variables corresponding to  active lower bounds are non-positive, and  non-negative for active upper bounds. inactive_z : int
+               All dual variables corresponding to  active lower bounds are non-positive, and  non-negative for active upper bounds.
+          inactive_z : int
-             Determines whether or not the dual variables corresponding to bounds that are inactive at the unreduced point corresponding to the reduced point on input to \p presolve_restore_solution must be set to zero.
+             Determines whether or not the dual variables corresponding to bounds that are inactive at the unreduced point corresponding to the reduced point on input to presolve_restore_solution must be set to zero.
 Possible values are: associated with the general linear constraints.

+             * **0**

-             * 0: All dual variables corresponding to  inactive bounds are forced to zero,  possibly at the expense of deteriorating the  dual feasibility condition.
+               All dual variables corresponding to  inactive bounds are forced to zero,  possibly at the expense of deteriorating the  dual feasibility condition.

+             * **1**

-             * 1 Dual variables corresponding to inactive  bounds are left unaltered. final_x_bounds : int
+               Dual variables corresponding to inactive  bounds are left unaltered.
+          final_x_bounds : int
              The type of final bounds on the variables returned by the package.
 This parameter can take the values:

+             * **0**

-             * 0 the final bounds are the tightest bounds  known on the variables (at the risk of  being redundant with other constraints,  which may cause degeneracy);
+               the final bounds are the tightest bounds  known on the variables (at the risk of  being redundant with other constraints,  which may cause degeneracy);

+             * **1**

-             * 1 the best known bounds that are known to  be non-degenerate.
+               the best known bounds that are known to  be non-degenerate.
 This option implies  that an additional real workspace of size  2 * n must be allocated.

+             * **2**

-             * 2 the loosest bounds that are known to  keep the problem equivalent to the  original problem.
+               the loosest bounds that are known to  keep the problem equivalent to the  original problem.
 This option also implies that an additional real  workspace of size 2 * n must be  allocated.
-NOTE: this parameter must be identical for all calls to presolve (except presolve_initialize). final_z_bounds : int
+NOTE: this parameter must be identical for all calls to presolve (except presolve_initialize).
+          final_z_bounds : int
              The type of final bounds on the dual variables returned by the package.
 This parameter can take the values:

+             * **0**

-             * 0 the final bounds are the tightest bounds  known on the dual variables (at the risk  of being redundant with other constraints,  which may cause degeneracy);
+               the final bounds are the tightest bounds  known on the dual variables (at the risk  of being redundant with other constraints,  which may cause degeneracy);

+             * **1**

-             * 1 the best known bounds that are known to  be non-degenerate.
+               the best known bounds that are known to  be non-degenerate.
 This option implies  that an additional real workspace of size  2 * n must be allocated.

+             * **2**

-             * 2 the loosest bounds that are known to  keep the problem equivalent to the  original problem.
-This option also implies that an additional real  workspace of size 2 * n must be allocated.
+               the loosest bounds that are known to  keep the problem equivalent to the  original problem.
+This option also implies that an additional real  workspace of size 2 * n

+             must be allocated.
 NOTE: this parameter must be identical for all calls to presolve (except presolve_initialize). final_c_bounds : int
              The type of final bounds on the constraints returned by the package.
 This parameter can take the values:

+             * **0**

-             * 0 the final bounds are the tightest bounds  known on the constraints (at the risk of  being redundant with other constraints,  which may cause degeneracy);
+               the final bounds are the tightest bounds  known on the constraints (at the risk of  being redundant with other constraints,  which may cause degeneracy);

+             * **1**

-             * 1 the best known bounds that are known to  be non-degenerate.
+               the best known bounds that are known to  be non-degenerate.
 This option implies  that an additional real workspace of size  2 * m must be allocated.

+             * **2**

-             * 2 the loosest bounds that are known to  keep the problem equivalent to the  original problem.
+               the loosest bounds that are known to  keep the problem equivalent to the  original problem.
 This option also implies that an additional real  workspace of size 2 * n must be  allocated.
 NOTES: 1) This parameter must be identical for all calls to presolve (except presolve_initialize).
 2) If different from 0, its value must be identical to that of control.final_x_bounds. final_y_bounds : int
              The type of final bounds on the multipliers returned by the package.
 This parameter can take the values:

+             * **0**
-             * 0 the final bounds are the tightest bounds  known on the multipliers (at the risk of  being redundant with other constraints,  which may cause degeneracy);
+               the final bounds are the tightest bounds  known on the multipliers (at the risk of  being redundant with other constraints,  which may cause degeneracy);

+             * **1**
-             * 1 the best known bounds that are known to  be non-degenerate.
+               the best known bounds that are known to  be non-degenerate.
 This option implies  that an additional real workspace of size  2 * m must be allocated.

+             * **2**

-             * 2 the loosest bounds that are known to  keep the problem equivalent to the  original problem.
+               the loosest bounds that are known to  keep the problem equivalent to the  original problem.
 This option also implies that an additional real  workspace of size 2 * n must be  allocated.
-NOTE: this parameter must be identical for all calls to presolve (except presolve_initialize). check_primal_feasibility : int
+NOTE: this parameter must be identical for all calls to presolve (except presolve_initialize).
+          check_primal_feasibility : int
              The level of feasibility check (on the values of x) at the start of the restoration phase.
 This parameter can take the values:

+             * **0**

-             * 0 no check at all;
+               no check at all;

+             * **1**

-             * 1 the primal constraints are recomputed at x  and a message issued if the computed value  does not match the input value, or if it is  out of bounds (if control.print_level >= 2);
+               the primal constraints are recomputed at x  and a message issued if the computed value  does not match the input value, or if it is  out of bounds (if control.print_level >= 2);

+             * **2**

-             * 2 the same as for 1, but presolve is  terminated if an incompatibilty is detected. check_dual_feasibility : int
+               the same as for 1, but presolve is  terminated if an incompatibilty is detected.
+          check_dual_feasibility : int
              The level of dual feasibility check (on the values of x, y and z) at the start of the restoration phase.
 This parameter can take the values:

+             * **0**

-             * 0 no check at all;
+               no check at all;

+             * **1**

-             * 1 the dual feasibility condition is recomputed  at ( x, y, z ) and a message issued if the  computed value does not match the input value  (if control.print_level >= 2);
+               the dual feasibility condition is recomputed  at ( x, y, z ) and a message issued if the  computed value does not match the input value  (if control.print_level >= 2);

+             * **2**

-             * 2 the same as for 1, but presolve is  terminated if an incompatibilty is detected.
+               the same as for 1, but presolve is  terminated if an incompatibilty is detected.
 The last two values imply the allocation of an additional  real workspace vector of size equal to the number of  variables in the reduced problem. pivot_tol : float
              The relative pivot tolerance above which pivoting is considered as numerically stable in transforming the